Saturday, 31 December 2016

 There was Enola Gay, the Boeing B-29 Superfortress which was used to drop the nuclear bomb on Hiroshima, and an F14 Tomcat which is the kind of plane that Maverick and Goose flew in Top Gun.
 And many, many more!
 James was the happiest boy in the world!

 We returned to Washington via the bus and metro, then changed lines and went to Arlington Cemetery.
 It was a very warm and sunny afternoon and the white of the military graves contrasted with the warm rust reds and oranges of the autumn leaves on the trees.
 Washington was spread out below the cemetery and the whole atmosphere was muted and peaceful.
-There were many military graves, and the John F Kennedy and his wife Jackie and two of their babies were buried on their own terrace with an eternal flame.
+There were many military graves, and John F Kennedy and his wife Jackie and two of their babies were buried on their own terrace with an eternal flame.

 We exited the cemetery and walked out along the broad driveway and across the Arlington Memorial Bridge over the Potomac River.
 The joggers of Washington were out in force on this very fine evening, and as we paused on a wide set of steps overlooking the river we noticed some joggers running up and down the steps again and again, as well as a man with a glistening torso doing all sorts of complicated sit-ups at the top of the steps.
 This is the city of fitness!